 DEP recommends compositing samples of fish fillets (edible portion) for analysis of target analytes in screening studies.

 For health risk assessments, a composite sample must represent the portion of the individual organism that is commonly consumed by the population at risk.
-Florida fish consumption health advisories for mercury are based upon 3-year old largemouth bass, because that is the most common fish in creel census.
+Florida fish consumption health advisories for mercury are based upon 3-year-old largemouth bass, because that is the most common fish in creel census.
 In this case, the edible portions of individual fish must be analyzed.
-“Skin-on fillets (with the belly flap included) are recommended for most scaled finfish.
-Skinless fillets are recommended for scaleless finfish, such as catfish” (EPA 1995).
+Skin-on fillets (with the belly flap included) are recommended for most scaled finfish.
+Skinless fillets are recommended for scaleless finfish, such as catfish (Bigler et al, 2000, Guidance For Assessing Chemical Contaminant Data For Use In Fish Advisories, EPA 823-B-00-007; reference provided for informational purposes only).

-For the purpose of determining compliance with the methylmercury standard in Rule 62-302, at least twelve fish of the species under consideration must be collected.
+For the purpose of providing data to the Florida Department of Health for determination of fish advisories related to risk from methylmercury, at least eight fish of the species under consideration must be collected.
 Game fish must be of legal size and within a size or weight range that represents fish most likely to be caught and eaten as determined by the Florida Fish and Wildlife Conservation Commission (FWCC).

 To assess risks to other predators, analyze whole fish of the species and size range common to their diet.
 Depending upon the study design and DQOs, compositing may not be appropriate.
 Note that it may be difficult to homogenize the whole fish.